Palladinium/quartermaster/README.md

 # Quartermaster

-A dead-simple, minimal [Cargo Alternate Registry](https://doc.rust-lang.org/cargo/reference/registries.html) suitable for private registries.
+A dead-simple [Cargo Alternate Registry](https://doc.rust-lang.org/cargo/reference/registries.html) suitable for private registries.

 ## Why?

-If you are tired of using git dependencies for your private crates and just want your own cargo registry now, Quartermaster is for you.
+If you are tired of using git dependencies for your private crates and just want to host your own cargo registry now, Quartermaster is for you.

 ### Features

-- Local filesystem or S3-based backing storage
+- Local filesystem or S3-based backing storage - No DB required
-- Extremely simple token-based auth
+- Extremely simple token/password-based auth

 ### Non-features